 You can get our exact dimensions, or just follow the relative calculations bellow to scale your project to the size you want.

 - An artwork cover to display.
-A painting on a canvas is the best, but anything can be used, so long it rests on a hardback or a wooden frame.
+A painting on a canvas is the best, but anything can be used, so long it rests on a hardback or a wooden frame, such as personalised star maps.
 The size of your artwork is the size of your box, so acknowledge that before you buy or make.

 - A hardboard panel the same size of your artwork.
 This goes in the very back of your project.
 It needs to be at least a few centimetres thick to hold the nails/screws.